foundry-rs/book/src/reference/forge/forge-clone.md

 ### DESCRIPTION

-Create a new Forge project by cloning the source code of an on-chain verified contract in the directory *root* (by default the current working directory).
+Creates a new Forge project by cloning the source code of an on-chain verified contract in the directory *root* (by default the current working directory).

 By default, `forge clone` clones contracts from Ethereum mainnet (via Etherscan), but it is also possible to clone from other EVM-compatible blockchains that foundry supports, e.g., BNB Smart Chain (BSC), by specifying chain ID: `--chain <ChainID>`.